Geborgen/nordic-souls/README.md

 ## Preamble

 Nordic Souls is a comprehensive gameplay and visual overhaul for Skyrim SE/AE which expands on the darker aspects of the game while still staying true to Skyrim's Nordic theme and modernizing it.
-Including LOTD, dozens of hours of new quests, a complete SimonRim gameplay overhaul, and much more, this list will modernize Skyrim in a way that is somewhat familiar yet new and refreshing.
+Including dozens of hours of new quests, a complete SimonRim gameplay overhaul, beautiful yet performance-friendly visuals and much more, this list will modernize Skyrim in a way that is somewhat familiar yet new and refreshing.

 Despite the name, this list does not attempt to "turn Skyrim into Dark Souls."
 There are of course influences from systems of Souls-like games, but ultimately the list is focused on modernizing Skyrim, not turning it into something else.

 Nordic Souls is NOT a "vanilla+" list.
 The goal may have originally been to modernize Skyrim, but this includes changing almost every aspect of the game.
 It is still recognizably Skyrim, but different enough that it feels like a new game.

 ## List Contents

 [The full list of mods can be viewed on Load Order Library.](https://loadorderlibrary.com/lists/nordic-souls)

 [The default keymap can be found here.](http://www.keyboard-layout-editor.com/#/gists/75d0b99d7b2f35cd7f9433b87e83c93d)